 Offered at both our Orange and Fullerton campuses, RIO’s Transitional Adult Program (TAP) is a creative day program designed to teach intellectually disabled adults (18 years and older) functional living skills in combination with social, educational, and vocational training services.
-With a 1:4 staff to consumer ratio, TAP provides assistance/services for consumers with their ADL’s including: toileting assistance, diaper changing, feeding, and medication.
+With a 1:4 staff to participant ratio, TAP provides assistance/services for participants with their ADLs including: toileting assistance, diaper changing, feeding, and medication.

-In RIO’s Transitional Adult Program, consumers learn the following:
+In RIO’s Transitional Adult Program, participants learn the following:

 Social and Community integration

 Use of community resources

 Activities of Daily Living:

 Grooming and hygiene